verlyn13/mcp-scope/DEPLOY-README.md

 - Commit and push the changes using your GitHub token
 - Switch back to the main branch

-## Option 2: GitHub Actions Workflow (Alternative)
+## Option 2: GitHub Actions Workflow (NOW THE OFFICIAL METHOD)

-An alternative approach is to use GitHub Actions for automated deployments.
+GitHub Actions is now the official and only supported deployment method.
+For current instructions, please see [GitHub Pages Deployment Solution](/content/project/github-pages-deployment-solution.md).

 ### Prerequisites